Minimally Invasive Gynecologic Surgery

 Committed to Caring for Women

-The division of minimally invasive gynecological surgery (MIGS) is a division within the department of obstetrics and gynecology, and we are committed to caring for women with complex, benign gynecologic (noncancerous) disease.
+Minimally Invasive Gynecological Surgery (MIGS) is part of the gynecologic subspecialty surgery division.
+We are committed to caring for women with complex, benign gynecologic (noncancerous) disease.
 We focus on managing gynecologic conditions like fibroids, endometriosis, and chronic pelvic pain, as well as heavy, irregular, or painful menstrual cycles and ovarian cysts.
 These conditions can have a dramatic impact on the lives of patients, and our team is dedicated to creating a patient-centered experience to diagnose and treat our patients.

 Fellowship-Trained Surgeons